gomoob/php-pushwoosh/README.md

 > A PHP Library to easily work with the Pushwoosh REST Web Services.

-**WARNING** : Do not use this library for the moment, we are currently working hard on it to release the first version.
-So please be patient.

 Sample code to send a Pushwoosh message with the library :

 ```php